 Lucia, what I did to you was wrong.
 I was angry when I responded to you that way.
 It was not pleasing to God, and it did not edify you (Ephesians 4:29).
 My speech was corrupting, and it hurt you.
 I wanted what I wanted more than what God wanted or what you deserved from me.
 I love you, and I do understand what I did.
 Will you forgive me?

 Do not let any person that you have sinned against go away wondering whether or not (1) you were fully aware of what you did, (2) that you understood how what you did hurt them, and (3) your request for forgiveness is not lacking clarity because of a murky confession.

 Honoring the Gospel

 What I am describing here is a far cry from apologizing or saying, “I’m sorry.”
-What I am describing here takes you to the heart of the gospel.
-The gospel informs us that sin is real and it binds souls, whether the soul belongs the offended or the offender.
-The gospel informs us that there is healing for our sin.
+What I am describing takes you to the heart of the gospel.
+The gospel informs us that sin is real, and it binds souls, whether the soul belongs to the offended or the offender.
+The gospel tells us that there is healing for our sin.

 The point of the gospel is to release sinners from their sins.
-Christ came to set the captive free.
-This happens at salvation and it happens for the rest of our lives in our progressive sanctification.
-If we choose to embrace our culture’s habit by saying, “I’m sorry” then we may as well embrace their Jesus too: He was merely a good man, but not the Son of God who died for and removes our sins.
+Christ came to set the captive free, which happens at salvation, and it happens for the rest of our lives in our progressive sanctification.
+If we choose to embrace our culture’s habit by saying, “I’m sorry,” we may as well embrace their Jesus too: He was merely a good man, but not the Son of God who died for and obliterates our sins.

 Call to Action